ShuoAndy/ShuoAndy/README.md

-- 👋 Hi, I’m @ShuoAndy
+👋 Hi, I’m @hanna0911

-I'm a college student in Tsinghua, and my major is computer science.
-I'm working hard to study computer knowledge.
+👀 I’m interested in programming (c++, python)
+🌱 I’m currently learning Quantitative trading.
+💞 It would be my pleasure if my code can help you!